-Mitigate property damage, ensure resident protection and safety in the wildfire event.
+Mitigate property damage and ensure resident protection and safety in a wildfire event.

 Safety and evacuation

 Follow your disaster preparedness plan

 Follow the plan and continue to communicate with constituents.
 Keep the community aware of where the fire is moving and continually update evacuation routes as needed.

 Consider designating “last resort” safety zones within your community and along evacuation routes.
 Work with first responders to be sure adequate communication about the safety zones is provided to residents.
 Source.